Invariant Grassmannians and a K3 surface with an action of order 192*2: Some geometric comments

-\begin{propo} The group $G$ of finite automorphisms of $S$ acts faithfully on $\tilde{Y}$ with symplectic sub-action also given by $G_s$. \end{propo}
+\begin{propo} The finite group $G$ of automorphisms of $S$ acts faithfully on $\tilde{Y}$ with symplectic sub-action also given by $G_s$. \end{propo}

-\begin{proof} $S$ being preserved under the action of $G$ on $\mathbb{P}(V_6)$, we have an induced action of $G$ on $\mathbb{P}(Q_S)$ (given as in the beginning of \cref{subsec:redu}).
+\begin{proof} The surface $S$ being preserved under the action of $G$ on $\mathbb{P}(V_6)$, we have an induced action of $G$ on $\mathbb{P}(Q_S)$ (given as in the beginning of \cref{subsec:redu}).
 Since the action of $G$ on $\mathbb{P}(V_6)$ is faithful, we have that

 is a well-defined faithful action.
 This action induces an action of $G$ on $\mathbb{P}(\bigwedge^2V_3)\times \mathbb{P}(\bigwedge^2V_6)$ which restricts to a faithful action of $G$ on the product variety $\text{Gr}(2, V_3)\times \text{Gr}(2, V_6)$ (see \cref{eq:wedge}).
 Following the proof of \cite[Proposition 3.1.3]{benedetti}, if $(A, B)\in V(\tilde{s})$, then the composite map